-- Strategic risks are identified and monitored by the Authority - · Risk controls are appropriate and proportionate - Senior managers and elected members systematically review the strategic risks facing the Authority.
+- · Strategic risks are identified and monitored by the Authority - · Risk controls are appropriate and proportionate - Senior managers and elected members systematically review the strategic risks facing the Authority.

-The risk assessment is prepared by drawing on a wide range of evidence including service plans, performance measures, regulatory reports, progress on the previous risk assessment and the views of select committees.
+The risk assessment is prepared by drawing on a wide range of evidence including service plans, performance measures, regulatory reports, progress on the previous risk assessment and the views of select and audit committees.
 In order to mitigate the risks, proposed actions are recorded and also aligned back into the respective service business plan.
 The risk assessment is a living document and is updated over the course of the year as new information comes to light.

-111 The Council's Strategic Risk Assessment for 2019/20 contains 16 risks.
-These were reviewed throughout the year with the latest version was presented to Audit Committee in February 2020.
-The majority were rated initially as medium risks; 13 medium risks, 1 medium / high risk and 2 high risks pre mitigation.
-Following mitigation there were 3 low risks, 6 medium to low risks, 4 remained as medium, 1 risk moved from medium to high to low and 2 remained as high risks.
+111 The Council's Strategic Risk Assessment for 2020/21 contains 18 risks.
+These were reviewed throughout the year with the latest version was presented to Audit Committee in March 2021.
+The majority were rated initially as medium risks.
+Following mitigation there were 4 low risks, 9 medium risks and 5 high risks.